tohyuting/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`.

 Examples:
-* `find product k/panadol` returns all medical products containing `panadol` in its name or additional description.
+* `find product panadol` returns all medical products containing `panadol` in its name or additional description.
-* `find supplier k/Kent Ridge` returns all suppliers that are located in `Kent Ridge`.
+* `find supplier Kent Ridge` returns all suppliers that are located in `Kent Ridge`.

 ### Deleting a person : `delete`